OzCog/pi_vision/README.md

 This is based on the original Pi Vision package, taken from http://wiki.ros.org/pi_vision, which had been abandonded after groovy.
-This package includes both includes http://wiki.ros.org/pi_face_tracker and http://wiki.ros.org/pi_face_tracker_gui
+This package includes both http://wiki.ros.org/pi_face_tracker and http://wiki.ros.org/pi_face_tracker_gui

 The plain, unenhanced  port of `pi_vision` to Indigo is tagged with the